Onboard Computer Setup

 sudo snap install micro-xrce-dds-agent --edge

-Set up Micro-XRCE-DDS-Agent as a service
+Set up Micro-XRCE-DDS-Agent as a service:

 sudo snap set micro-xrce-dds-agent daemon=true